 Prior to arrival, please contact the reception confirming your arrival date and time.

-Upon arrival, ring the door bell and the duty resident will assist with your check-in.
+Upon arrival, ring the intercom (left-hand side of front door on the wall), wait to speak with them via intercom and they will come and assist with your check-in.

 Will reception be open on the weekend?

 Reception is closed on weekends and public holidays.
 Please contact the duty resident on weekends for queries or anything else that might usually be dealt with by reception.

 Email firstname.lastname@example.org – we will get back to you soon.

 Well you can showcase your feature articles, poems, and other literary work in our publications and online!